Looking after Hill Top's hay meadows

 The War effort

 The increase in food demand during World War II led to many traditional hay meadows being replanted with fast-growing grass species or ploughed up for other crops.
-This has had a huge impact on the biodiversity of these habitats but fortunately hay meadows rich in wildflowers are now being restored across the Uk to reverse the decline.
+This has had a huge impact on the biodiversity of these habitats but fortunately hay meadows rich in wildflowers are now being restored across the Lakes and the UK, to reverse the decline.

 " … tiresome hay time, week after week.
 We had not such bad luck with the hay, but so late of finishing; about 3rd week of September. "